top of page

 Co-facilitator of Six-Month Dialectical Behaviour Therapy (DBT) Skills Group with AYSP

-I worked with young adults struggling with regulating emotions and experiencing suicidal thoughts and/or behavior.
-During group sessions, I provided psycho-education on DBT strategies and skills youth and their caregivers could use in order to manage distressing thoughts and emotions.
+I provided psycho-education on DBT strategies and skills for youth and their caregivers in order to manage distressing emotions and suicidal thoughts and/or behaviour.

 Catholic Family Services of Peel-Dufferin